Grant Writing Help

 Welcome to the Nanovic Institute’s center for grant writing help.
 In addition to the information and recourses found here, the Institute offers a 1.0 credit research methods and design course (EURO 30004) as well as one-on one advising appointments with the Nanovic’s Student Programs Assistant Manager, Anna Dolezal.
 The Flatley Center for Undergraduate Scholarly Engagement and Institute for Scholarship in the Liberal Arts also offer a number of grant writing workshops and advising sessions.
 Students interested in applying for Nanovic funding are strongly encouraged to take advantage of these resources.

 - Project Proposal: The most important component of a grant application, project proposal is a 2-3 page document detailing the project goal, rationale connection to course of study or professional aspiration, work plan and/or methodology, and schedule/itinerary.
 Students must clearly articulate the project’s connection to European Studies.
-The project proposal should be two to three pages and must be formatted with 11 point sans serif or times new roman font, 1.5 line spacing, no kerning, and one-inch margins.
+The project proposal should be two to three pages and must be formatted with 11 point times new roman font, 1.5 line spacing, no kerning, and one-inch margins.
 For a complete guide to writing your research or internship proposal please visit Research Grant Proposals and Internship Grant Proposals.

 - Budget: The budget should detail the project’s travel and research costs in USD.
 Research and internship grants cover flights, lodging, modest living expenses, and research-related expenses.
 For a complete guide to budgeting, please visit effective budgeting.